What Are FAST Goals? The 4-Element Personal Goal Framework

 Preventing Personal Burnout with Ambitious Goals

-Ambitious goals can inspire greater achievement, but they also increase the risk of burnout if not managed properly.
-Warning signs include:
+Ambitious goals can inspire greater achievement, but they also increase the risk of burnout if not managed.
+Warning signs include persistent exhaustion, decreased motivation, irritability or mood changes, declining performance despite increased effort, and sleep disturbances.

 To prevent burnout while maintaining ambitious targets:

-- Speak to yourself as you would to a friend
+- Practice self-compassion.
+Speak to yourself as you would to a friend.
+Build resilience to bounce back from setbacks covers the research base.

 Research published in the Journal of Personality and Social Psychology shows that self-compassion actually increases motivation and performance after setbacks, contrary to the common belief that self-criticism drives achievement.